Upgrading to Version 1.0

 ElasticSearch and OpenSearch

 Since ElasticSearch ended open source distribution of its platform after version 7.10, it has become difficult to maintain support for it while keeping other dependent libraries up-to-date.
-In order to keep Study Tracker's codebase modern and secure, we've dropped support for ElasticSearch in version 1.0 in favor of , an open source fork of ElasticSearch.
-This means that in order to continue using Study Tracker's functionality, you will be required to switch to OpenSearch as the search data source.
+In order to keep Study Tracker's codebase modern and secure, we've dropped support for ElasticSearch in version 1.0 in favor of OpenSearcharrow-up-right, an open source fork of ElasticSearch.
+This means that in order to continue using Study Tracker's Search functionality, you will be required to switch to OpenSearch as the search data source.

 Thankfully, making the switch is easy.
 Since Study Tracker rebuilds its search index every time you start the application, no data migration is necessary.
 Once you have created a new OpenSearch database instance and created a user with read/write access, simply update your application.properties file from the previous format: